NASA used QuickField in the Nuclear Thermal Rocket studies

 Such a nuclear rocket environmental simulator is currently being constructed at the NASA Marshal l Space Flight Center.
 QuickField software is being used to model the detailed the power distributions within the fuel elements resulting from the induction heating.
 In particular, the code is used by researchers to determine exactly how the power distributions vary as a function of the frequency of the induction heater.
 An induction heater test frequency is determined from the calculations which most accurately replicates the power distribution which would be expected from nuclear fission.
 The code also allows researchers to predict the temperature and stress distributions within the fuel element so as to provide an indication of the expected performance of the fuel element under conditions similar to those it would experience during testing or operation.

-Preliminary details on the operation of the NTR environmental simulator were presented at the AIAA Joint Propulsion Conference 9 - 12 July 2006, Sacramento, California.
-You can read full text (in PDF format).
+Preliminary details on the operation of the NTR environmental simulator were presented at the AIAA Joint Propulsion Conference, 9 - 12 July 2006, Sacramento, California.